gt-28/tiger_vnc/README.md

-# How to configure Virtual Network Computing (VNC) in Red Hat Enterprise Linux 7
+# How to configure Virtual Network Computing (VNC) in Red Hat Enterprise Linux 7 / CentOS

 ## Configuring `tigervnc-server` on `rhel/centos`